Find Cheap Motorcycle Insurance Quotes in Your Area

 Georgia electric scooter laws

 Electric-kick scooters — such as the kind offered by Bird and Lime — are different from larger, gas-powered scooters and therefore have different guidelines.
-Electric-kick scooter riders won't need a license, registration or insurance for these vehicles.
+Electric-kick scooter riders won't need a license, registration or insurance for their vehicles.

 In general, motorized bikes that do not exceed certain power or engine size limits are subject to the same regulations as human-powered bicycles.
 They can be used on streets and on bike paths without a license or insurance.
 However, riders younger than 16 must wear a helmet.